Ginoza, Okinawa: Neighboring municipalities

-Districts
+Administrative divisions

-Ginoza is divided into six districts.
+Ginoza is divided into six wards.

 History

 The area of present-day Ginoza was historically agricultural.
 The area was, however, used as a retreat for members of the Yukatchu artistocratic class of the Ryukyu Kingdom; consequently, the area was strongly influenced, economically and culturally, by the central Ryukyuan state.
 In a census of Ginoza in 1903, half the town was registered as nobility, and half as commoners.

 Ginoza became part of Okinawa Prefecture with its creation in 1879, and part of Kunigami District in 1896.
 In the administrative reorganization of Okinawa Prefecture in 1908 the Kinmu magiri was divided into two villages; the majority of the former magiri became Ginoza, and a small part was added to the present-day town of Kin.
 A large part of the population of Ginoza emigrated overseas before World War II.

 During World War 2 Ginoza village's schools were used as field hospitals.
 Bodies lie buried around the buildings to this day.
 Directly after the war Ginoza the south central part of Ginoza was home to a large concentration of refugees.
 The population of the village reached over 100,000, and the village was temporarily divided into six cities.
 The population of the village dropped rapidly after this period as Okinawans returned to their home villages.
-50% of Ginoza remains occupied by United States military bases.
+50% of Ginoza is utilized as the Central Training Area for the US military.